victorsolaya/Multiselect_Records_PCF/README.md

 7. Header Visible -> Set if the header will be visible in the list displayed.
 8. Delimiter for the exposed data -> This will be the delimiter to split the data in your field (1)
 9. Is Multiple -> If true you can select all the records you want, if false, only one record can be selected.
 (True = Multiple | False = Single)
+10. Populated Field Visible -> Set if the field that gets populated will be visible.

 ## Filter section